Hyvve-Movement/.github/profile/README.md

 ## Overview

 **Hyvve** is a token-incentivized data marketplace connecting AI researchers, companies, and everyday data contributors.
 Buy AI-ready data or sell your own for token rewards on a secure, decentralized platform.
+Hyve is built on Movement & Celestia as DA for the mammothon hackathon

 ---